 53. Music – This can be embedded into blogging in many ways.
-Emily has included a playlist widget on her blog, while Miriam shared a video of her piano recital.
+Emily has included a playlist widget on her blog.
 Students could write about their favorite songs, like Kayley, or embed videos of their favorite artists.
 The Curiosity Films students were involved in a math music project that’s worth checking out.

 54. Puzzles – There are various ways to make puzzles for readers.
 4 Pics 1 Word was a popular game on devices a few years back.
 Kathleen’s former students made their own 4 Pics 1 Word games for others to guess.
 The students in 3/4L have a puzzle page on their blog, while Sienna made a puzzle with Creative Commons images.

 55. Curated List of Resources – Create a list of sites and resources about a topic to share with others.
 Kathleen has created posts and pages to collate resources for her students in the past.
 These are links to online games or activities that students could access at home to practice their skills.
 Jahyun wrote a post to collate a bibliography.

 56. Principal for the Day – What would you do if you were principal for the day?
 Room 6 students in New Zealand created their own schedules, while Linnea made a survey to ask readers what they would do if they were principal.